 - Be signed by all inventors and include their contact information.

-The TVC Inventor Portal was designed to be intuitive and easy to use, however, detailed instructions are available.
+The TVC Inventor Portal was designed to be intuitive and easy to use.

 At the end of a project, most federal sponsors require a final invention statement.
 The statement requires that the University disclose either a positive or negative report, depending on whether there was a disclosure of a subject invention during the project.
 A subject invention is defined by the Code of Federal Regulations as "any invention of the contractor (grantee) conceived or first actually reduced to practice in the performance of work under the contract (grant)..."